Connectors

 Editing segmented paths

-connector supports interactive path editing by the user.
-For information about this, see the edge path editors page.
+The Segmented connector supports interactive path editing by the user.
+For information about this, see the path editing page.

 StateMachine

-Draws slightly curved lines (they are actually quadratic Bezier curves), similar to the connectors you may have seen in software like GraphViz.
+Draws slightly curved lines, similar to the connectors you may have seen in software like GraphViz.
 Connections in which some element is both the source and the target ("loopback") are supported by these connectors (as they are with Orthogonal connectors); in this case you get a circle.

 Supported constructor parameters are: